-How companies organise the return to the office
+How companies organize the return to the office

-To contain the spread of the Corona virus, large parts of public life have been shut down in recent weeks.
-Business life also experienced serious changes, with many companies moving their activities to home offices.
-In order to limit the impact on the economy, first relaxation measures will take effect from 04.05.2020, in many companies employees will return to their offices.
-But there is still no sign of a return to normality, because the aim is still to keep the number of infected people under control.
+In order to contain the spread of the coronavirus, large parts of public life have been shut down in recent weeks.
+Economic life has also undergone serious changes, with many companies moving their activities to home offices.
+In order to limit the impact on the economy, the first easing measures will take effect from 04.05.2020, with employees returning to their offices in many companies.
+However, there is still no sign of a return to normality, as the aim is still to keep the number of infected people under control.

-We therefore took a look at what employees should look out for when returning to the office and how companies can equip their office space to meet the changing requirements.
+We therefore took a look at what employees should consider when returning to the office and how companies can equip their offices to meet the changing requirements.

-Management staff have a special duty of care in the current period.
-On the one hand, they must ensure that the employees are aware of the current developments and conditions at all times and that they comply with the applicable regulations, especially with regard to hygiene.
-In addition, the management must ensure that the offices are equipped in such a way that the measures can be implemented at all times.
+Management staff have a special duty of care in the current situation.
+On the one hand, they must ensure that employees are aware of current developments and conditions at all times and comply with the applicable requirements, particularly with regard to hygiene.
+In addition, the company management must ensure that the offices are equipped in such a way that the measures can be implemented at all times.

-Many of our colleagues would like to come back to the office.
-In recent days, we have therefore extensively restructured our offices in Berlin to meet all hygiene requirements.
-This way, our employees can return to the office safely.
+Many of our colleagues are keen to get back to the office.
+Over the past few days, we have therefore extensively restructured our offices in Berlin to meet all hygiene requirements.
+This means our employees can return to the office safely.

 Julius Bolz